bones0xab/Tp_Java/TP4/README.md

 Libraries :

-HashSet : this is a library for handling a data .
+HashSet: this is a library for handling a data.

 Methods :

-.retainAll () : This method used to test the intersection between objects.
+.retainAll(): This method is used to test the intersection between objects.

-.addAll() : This method used to made the union of two objects.
+.addAll(): This method is used to make the union of two objects.